-FAA models in 1/72 scale kit review ? building report
+FAA models in 1/72 scale kit review and modelling report

 This kit is from Toko (similar, seems to be ex-Frog and re-boxed with new decals sheet)